 Best Buy’s policy was to position Packard Bell in a good-better-best lineup.
 Packard Bell was (allegedly) good.
 Acer was better.
 Compaq, Dell (or HP), and IBM were best.

 I pushed other brands because I wanted to sleep at night.
 If a customer came in with their mind set on Packard Bell, I’d load one up on a cart for them.
 But if they wanted to talk about it, I directed them toward better brands.
 I never said anything bad about Packard Bell, but I gave nonverbal cues.
 I sold a lot of computers, but very few Packard Bells.
 Some of my coworkers flat out lied about Packard Bell quality.
 I’m not sure if they knew they were lying or were just repeating what they’d heard someone else say.
-But I wouldn’t do that.
+But I wanted to sleep at night so I wouldn’t do that.

 What happened to Packard Bell was that eventually, the lies didn’t work anymore.
-Once Compaq found ways to lower prices to compete and narrowed the price difference, there was little reason to buy the lower quality machine.
+Once Compaq released its Presario line which narrowed the price difference, there was little reason to buy the lower quality machine.

-Packard Bell got bad ratings from the PC magazines like PC World and from consumer magazines.
+Packard Bell consistently received bad ratings from the PC magazines like PC World and PC Magazine and from consumer magazines like Consumer Reports.
 But the final blow was the 1995 revelation in that Packard Bell routinely sold “new” PCs with recycled parts in them.
 That year, Packard Bell merged with NEC, the Japanese electronics maker.
 Some hoped that would mean better quality and lower prices due to the increased volume.
 The synergy didn’t happen.
 By 2000, NEC pulled the name off the market.

 Like I said, Packard Bell was a brilliant stroke of marketing.
 But since they backed it up with poor quality and poor customer service, it turned into a flash in the pan, even more of a fly-by-night than the low price leader they displaced, Commodore.
 Low prices and nice design and brand recognition couldn’t overcome the industry-worst quality.
 So that’s what happened to Packard Bell.